mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 104 - Assert True/readme.md

 # Conclusion 🏁

-Try to rewrite your boolean assertions and you will fix the failures much faster.
+Try to rewrite your boolean assertions and you'll fix the failures much faster.

 # Relations 👩‍❤️‍💋‍👨